What you need to learn about filing a motion to modify child custody (and support)

 How is a hearing scheduled?

 In Missouri, the court clerk will schedule hearings.
 In some circuits, a litigant will not be placed on the docket automatically, but will need to request a hearing to get on the docket.
-You should check with your local court for the applicable procedure.
+Use the "Find a Court" search feature to check with your local court for the applicable procedure.

 Why do I have to go to the parenting education program if I have an agreement with the other parent?